top of page

 Good position of your trunk and pelvis allows you to point your feet straight ahead and create tremendous power to run, jump, land, change directions, and lift with greater power output.

-A better position equals better performance.
+A better position = better performance.
 I love simple math.

 WHAT TO DO IF YOUR FEET AREN'T NEUTRAL